 FILE SIZE

+File size change for November 2025.
 Files must be jpegs.
-Please size your images to 1440 px on the long side at 300 dpi.
-(No smaller)
+Please size your images to 1920 px on the long side at 300 dpi.
+The sRGB color space is recommended.

 FILE NAMING REQUIREMENTS